Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-These designs aren't just abstract concepts; they're the tools public health professionals use to establish causation, calculate risk, and ultimately justify interventions that affect millions of people.
-When you see a study claiming a link between an exposure and a disease, you need to immediately assess: What design did they use?
+You're being tested on your ability to recognize which design answers which type of question, understand the hierarchy of evidence, and identify the strengths and limitations of each approach.
+When you see a study claiming a link between an exposure and a disease, you need to ask: What design did they use?
 Can it actually prove what they're claiming?
-Don't just memorize the names—know what each design can and cannot tell us, and when you'd choose one over another.
+Don't just memorize the names.
+Know what each design can and cannot tell us, and when you'd choose one over another.

 These designs describe patterns, generate hypotheses, and identify emerging health concerns.
 They sit at the base of the evidence pyramid but are essential for recognizing new threats and guiding future research.

-Compare: Cross-Sectional vs. Longitudinal—both can be observational, but cross-sectional captures one moment while longitudinal tracks changes over time.
+Compare: Cross-Sectional vs. Longitudinal: both can be observational, but cross-sectional captures one moment while longitudinal tracks changes over time.
 Cross-sectional gives you prevalence; longitudinal gives you incidence and temporal relationships.
 If asked about disease trends or progression, longitudinal is the answer.

 These approaches aggregate findings from multiple studies to draw stronger conclusions.
 They represent the highest level of evidence when done rigorously.